AresMUSH/aresmush/plugins/scenes/help/en/scenes_tutorial.md

 When a scene is over, you can choose to share the scene on the web portal.
 Shared scenes are viewable by everyone and included on your character's personal scene archive on their profile page.

 > **Note:** Unshared scenes will be deleted at some point (determined by the game settings), so if you don't intend to share the scene you should be sure to download the scene log.

+## Plots

+Through the web portal, you can create "plots", which are a way to organize related scenes.
+When editing a scene, you can select which plot it's a part of.
+The plot page on the web portal will list all scenes you've linked to the plot.
+Plots can also have a description and a storyteller, who acts as a contact person for plot-related questions.

 ## Command Reference